Name: Email:

 We already discussed having job-related questions, but there are some general questions you can and should ask that will further help you to control the interview.
 Here are a few you should ask.

-If you’ve never asked these types of questions on a job interview it can be a bit of an adjustment.
-But it’s a necessary step nonetheless.
-Tough questions indicate your knowledge of the industry, and your ability to do the job.
+If you?ve never asked these types of questions on a job interview it can be a bit of an adjustment.
+But it?s a necessary step nonetheless.
+Tough questions indicate your confidence in your self,? your knowledge of the industry, and your ability to do the job.
 They also give the interviewer a sense of comfort with your ability.
-And they always come in handy to get you out of a tight spot with a tough set of questions.
+And they always come in handy to get you out of a tight spot.

 Try it on the next interview and see if you get better results.